-I believe that every musician should understand how their instrument works.
+We believe that every musician should understand how their instrument works.
 A thorough knowledge of how to properly set up a guitar is something every guitarist should possess.
-There is no secret, no mystery, no magic, no mojo to this – all it takes to set up a guitar is skill, knowledge, lots and lots of practice, and proper guidance.
-Understanding your instrument will give you a greater awareness of what your guitar is capable of, how to assess problems, help you make wiser guitar buying decisions, allow you to see through all the myths and hype, and not leave you hanging when their guitar goes down at a gig.
+There is no secret, no mystery, no magic, no mojo to this – all it takes to set up a guitar is skill, knowledge, the right tools, lots and lots of practice, and proper guidance.
+Understanding your instrument will give you a greater awareness of what your guitar is capable of, how to assess problems, help you make wiser guitar buying decisions, allow you to see through all the myths and hype, and not leave you hanging when your guitar goes down at a gig.

 You can do this!
-I am happy to offer an opportunity for you to gain these skills in Strange Guitarworks’ Setup Workshop.
+We are happy to offer an opportunity for you to gain these skills in Strange Guitarworks’ Setup Workshop.